jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 7-9 assignments and will be graded as `min{submitted_assignments,20}`

-10% Peer Review (two instances)

-- Peer review on others' project submissions, worth 5% each requiring 2-3 feedbacks given based on number of groups

 15% Discussion Board (bi-weekly ish)

 - 5-7 discussion board responses, worth 3% each and due before the following lecture `min{submitted_discussions,15}`

 - Active responses to multiple posts may bump grade up at the end depending on where you stand, though not required

+10% Peer Review (two instances)

+- Peer review on others' project submissions, worth 5% each requiring 2-3 feedbacks given based on number of groups

+5% Attendance

+- Weekly online presence, attending required synchronous meetings, etc.

 ## Academic Integrity